flexcompute/tidy3d/tidy3d/components/data/README.md

 #### Symmetry

-All `MonitorData` subclasses also have an `.apply_symmetry()` method, whch returns a copy of the instance with symmetry applied.
+Many `MonitorData` subclasses also have an `.apply_symmetry()` method, whch returns a copy of the instance with symmetry applied.
 There is therefore no notion of "state" with regard to the symmetry of a monitor data.

 ```python
 def apply_symmetry(